 Frosted Animal Cookie Ice Cream Cake is this Summer’s signature dessert.
 We’re talking layers of frosted animal cookie crumbles, funfetti and strawberry ice cream, fresh whipped cream, and white chocolate ganache!
-If you love this icebox cake, you will also love this Mint Chocolate Ice Cream Cake, Berry Icebox Cake and Frozen Strawberry Margarita Pie.

 A childhood favorite cookie added to…well, another childhood favorite: ice cream cake!
 Seriously who doesn’t absolutely LOVE icebox cake, or I guess you could say Ice cream cake.
 They are incredibly easy to make, filled with delicious layers of flavor and seriously so irresistible and fun to eat during the summertime.